-35 Years Ago Today, A DEA Judge Ruled That Cannabis Should Be Reclassified Under Federal Law
+35 Years Ago DEA Judge Ruled Cannabis Should Be Reclassified Under Federal Law

 The letter, dated August 29th, comes ten months after the Biden administration requested “the Secretary of Health and Human Services and the Attorney General to initiate the administrative process to review expeditiously how marijuana is scheduled under federal law.”
 While campaigning for the Presidency, Biden repeatedly promised that he would seek to reschedule marijuana.

-For more information, please see NORML’s fact-sheet, “A Brief History of Cannabis Rescheduling Petitions in the United States.”
+For more information, please see the NORML Fact Sheet, ‘A Brief History of Cannabis Rescheduling Petitions in the United States.‘